esluyter/ESTimeline/README.md

 - Tracks can contain all clip types, and can be muted/soloed
 - Gray playhead is "scheduling playhead" and black playhead is "sounding playhead" -- to take into account server latency.
 Routines can be played with additional latency so non-sounding events line up with the sounding playhead.
 - Most fields can take a Function, so playback params can be generated on the fly
-- Where possible, clips can start playing in the middle
+- Pattern, Routine, and Env clips can "fast forward" to start playing in the middle
-- Where possible, clips can be seeded so random number generation is deterministic
+- Pattern and Routine clips can be seeded so random number generation is deterministic
 - Each Timeline can have its own TempoClock and Environment, and has an init / free hook that save with the timeline
 - DAW-like GUI with key commands for editing and playback
 - Undo and redo